EDCD/EDMarketConnector/PLUGINS.md

 `import L10n` - for plugin localisation support.

-`from theme import them` - So plugins can theme their own UI elements to match the main UI.
+`from theme import theme` - So plugins can theme their own UI elements to match the main UI.

 `from config import appname, applongname, appcmdname, appversion